2009 G20 London summit: Preparation

-Leaders of the member countries began to prepare for the London Summit months before the effective date, notably with two official meetings dedicated to that preparation, one held in Berlin, Germany, on 22 February 2009 for European leaders, and another in Horsham, Sussex, United Kingdom, on 14 March 2009 for finance ministers.
+Heads of government and heads of state of the G20 member countries began to prepare for the London Summit months before the effective date, notably with two official meetings dedicated to that preparation, one held in Berlin, Germany, on 22 February 2009 for European leaders, and another in Horsham, Sussex, United Kingdom, on 14 March 2009 for finance ministers.

 European leaders summit

-Leaders of the four European Union member countries of the G20, the United Kingdom, Germany, France and Italy along with the two largest European non-members, Spain and the Netherlands, met in Berlin on 22 February 2009 to prepare for the London Summit and to co-ordinate their actions.
+Leaders of the four European Union member countries of the G20, the United Kingdom, France, Germany, and Italy, along with the two then-largest European non-members, Spain and the Netherlands, met in Berlin on 22 February 2009 to prepare for the London Summit and to co-ordinate their actions.
 The meeting was organised at the initiative of German Chancellor Angela Merkel.

-The leaders agreed that markets, financial institutions and the wide range of financial assets they create, and hedge funds should be subject to appropriate control.
+The leaders agreed that markets, financial institutions, and the wide range of financial assets they create, and hedge funds should be subject to appropriate control.
 In addition, they called for effective sanctions against tax havens.
 They also agreed to impose sanctions against countries that intend to undermine their work.
-Finally, they advocated the doubling of funds available to the IMF.
+Finally, they advocated the doubling of funds available to the International Monetary Fund (IMF).

 Finance ministers summit

 Finance ministers and central bankers of the G20 met in Horsham on 14 March 2009 to prepare for the London Summit.
 To restore global growth as quickly as possible, the participants decided to approve coordinated and decisive actions to stimulate demand and employment.
 They also pledged to fight against all forms of protectionism and to maintain trade and foreign investments.

 The members also committed themselves to maintain the supply of credit by providing more liquidity and recapitalising the banking system, and to implement rapidly the stimulus plans.
 As for central bankers, they pledged to maintain low-rates policies as long as necessary.
 Finally, the leaders decided to help emerging and developing countries, through a strengthening of the IMF.

-To strengthen the financial system, the participants proposed to regulate appropriately all important financial institutions, to register all hedge funds or their managers and to force them to provide appropriate information as to the risks they take.
+To strengthen the financial system, the participants proposed to regulate appropriately all important financial institutions, to register all hedge funds or their managers, and to force them to provide appropriate information as to the risks they take.
 They proposed to implement regulation to prevent the systemic risks and to curb business cycles, including the limitation of the leverage effect, which amplifies cycles.
-They announced new measures to prevent and resolve crises, through the strengthening of the IMF and the FSF.
-They agreed to control credit-rating agencies and their compliance with the Code of Conduct of the International Organization of Securities Commissions; off-balance-sheet vehicles; credit-derivatives market; and non-cooperative territories.
+They announced new measures to prevent and resolve crises, through the strengthening of the International Monetary Fund (IMF) and the Financial Stability Forum (FSF).
+They agreed to control credit-rating agencies and their compliance with the Code of Conduct of the International Organization of Securities Commissions, off-balance-sheet vehicles, credit-derivatives market, and non-cooperative territories.